Writing & Publicity

 Selected Writing Credits

-Below is a selection of venues where my work can be seen, along with a few specific links for your perusing pleasure.
+Below is a selection of venues where my work can be seen, along with some specific links for your perusing pleasure.

 10,001 Ways to Live Large on a Small Budget